Toluna-IP/tolunaintegratedpaneldocs/sdk/general.md

 # General
 {: .no_toc }

-Below you will find information applicable on the SDK stack that is applicable to its general use.
+Below you will find information on the SDK stack that is applicable to its general use.

 * TOC
 {:toc}